aytee-80/LibraryWebb/README.md

 # LibraryWebb

-A Java web application built with NetBeans and GlassFish.
+-A Java web application built with NetBeans and GlassFish.
-You can view books,add books,register,login,borrow,reserve,return books.
+-You can view books,add books,register,login,borrow,reserve,return books.
-It's more like a library but online
+-It's more like a library but online
-Either register as a member or Librarian
+-Either register as a member or Librarian
-They Both have Different functionalities
+-They Both have Different functionalities

 ## Requirements
 - JDK 8